bxlab/cmdb-quantbio/assignments/lab/image_processing/assignment/index.md

 <br>

-### Exercise 3: Score the PCNA and nascent RNA signal in each nuclues and plot them
+### Exercise 3: Score the PCNA and nascent RNA signal in each nucleus and plot them

 Now that you have a set of labeled individual nuclei, you will be finding the mean signal in each nucleus for the two other labeled features, PCNA and nascent RNA.
 Using these values, you will be able to plot their distributions and test for differences between conditions.

-#### **Step 3.1** Find the mean signal for each nuclues from the PCNA and nascent RNA channels
+#### **Step 3.1** Find the mean signal for each nucleus from the PCNA and nascent RNA channels

 For each gene knock-down condition, you will be constructing a list of values for each nucleus: mean PCNA signal, mean nascent RNA signal, and the log2-transformed ratio of mean nascent RNA signal to mean PCNA signal.
 Combine data from both fields for a given gene.
-In the end, you should have three lists of values for each cell, one entry per nuclues in each list.
+In the end, you should have three lists of values for each cell, one entry per nucleus in each list.

-To find the mean signal for a nucleus, you need to identify which pixel positions correspond to that nuclues.
+To find the mean signal for a nucleus, you need to identify which pixel positions correspond to that nucleus.
 This is where the label array comes in.
 For example, to find the pixels for nucleus #7, you would use the command `where = numpy.where(label_array == 7)`.
 The number of labeled nuclei for a given label array will be equal to `numpy.amax(label_array) + 1`.
 Don't forget to skip label zero, as this corresponds to the background.
 You will need a `for` loop to go through each label in a given label array.

 Write these data to a text file.
 I suggest using the column format `Gene,nascentRNA,PCA,ratio` as this will make it easier to plot with R.